moseshoskins.com, home page of The Waytoomany Travelpix Collection

 Nothing endures but change.
 There is nothing permanent except change.
 All is flux, nothing stays still. -Heraclitis

-During summer humidity as maybe the pandemic was ending I remained holed up here at my Outerboro apartment in my boxers in front of the fan involved in putting together a website exclusively featuring my travel photos.
-It made for a good trip out of here of itself, culling through thousands of images from discs and memory cards.
-This is likely an indefinite project, perhaps to continue until the dirtnap improbably ever to be fully completed... so, for what it is, welcome to the Waytoomany Travelpix Collection:
+During summer humidity as maybe the pandemic was ending, Hoskins remained holed up in his Outerboro apartment in front of the fan in his boxers involved in putting together a website exclusively featuring his travel photos.
+Culling through thousands of images from discs and memory cards was a trip of itself, likely an indefinite project, perhaps to continue until the dirtnap — improbably ever to be fully completed... so, for what it is, welcome to The Waytoomany Travelpix Collection :

-World travel is existentially enriching to an extent that is not adequately relayed in words — and I subscribe to the adage that "one picture is worth a thousand words" even as low resolution 'snapshots'.
+For Hoskins, as a visualist, world travel is existentially enriching to an extent that is not adequately relayed verbally — "one picture is worth a thousand words" even as a low resolution 'snapshot'.

-In 2006 I took my first trip to India.
-This coincided in time when I finally broke down and bought my first computer, having been dragged kicking & screaming by friends with my best interest at heart to the Apple store.
+In 2006 he took his first trip to India.
+This coincided in time with when he finally broke down and bought his first computer, having been dragged kicking & screaming by friends with his best interest at heart to the Apple store.

 Reality is ephemeral.
-I regard its passing. / I remain forever grateful for any patronage of my work making these trips possible.
+Hoskins regards its passing and is grateful for any patronage of his artwork making these trips possible.

 Ozymandias